 Local Email Preview Servers: Architecture & Implementation for Modern Email Workflows

 Modern email development demands deterministic, low-latency feedback loops to catch rendering discrepancies before deployment.
-Local email preview servers intercept SMTP traffic at the application layer, providing developers with instant visual feedback without hitting external inboxes or triggering production rate limits.
-By binding to localhost ports (typically 1025 or 25), these servers act as a sink for outbound mail, parsing MIME structures and exposing a web-based UI for real-time inspection of multipart boundaries, inline assets, and header payloads.
+Local email preview servers intercept SMTP traffic at the application layer, providing instant visual feedback without hitting external inboxes or triggering production rate limits.
+By binding to localhost ports (typically 1025), these servers act as a sink for outbound mail, parsing MIME structures and exposing a web-based UI for real-time inspection of multipart boundaries, inline assets, and header payloads.

 Core Architecture of Local Email Testing Infrastructure